1. Key Characteristics

 Mastiffs are sometimes stubborn, but it helps to keep training commands consistent from the puppy years to adulthood.
-If you allow something when your mastiff is a puppy, his great memory will tell him he can always do it — even when he reaches almost 200 pounds!
-Set clear ground rules and stick to them.
+If you allow something when your Mastiff is a puppy, their great memory will tell them they can always do it — even when your Mastiff reaches almost 200 pounds!
+So set clear ground rules and stick to them.

-Mastiffs are easy to housebreak and don’t bark much — unless they have a reason.
-Mastiffs are also known to snore because of their long, soft palate, but this will vary with each individual dog.
+Mastiffs are easy to house-train and do not bark much — unless they have a reason.
+They are also known to snore because of their long, soft palate, but this will vary with each individual dog.

 4. Is This the Right Dog for You?

-MEDIUM: Mastiffs need daily walks.
+MEDIUM: Mastiffs require daily walks.
 Exercise for puppies should be limited up to 2 years old because of their bone growth.
-After 2 years of age, an exercise routine can be implemented, but start slowly and build up to longer walks or playtime.
+After that, feel free to implement an exercise routine, but start slowly and build up to longer walks or playtime.

-MEDIUM: The coat should be brushed daily.
-The dog sheds an average amount, and this can increase to heavier shedding twice a year.
+MEDIUM: Brush the coat every day.
+A Mastiff will shed an average amount, and this can increase to heavier shedding twice a year.

 Drooling is common, so keep some towels handy for when the need arises.
-Occasional bathing can be done as needed.
-Also, keep the teeth cleaned; the same goes for your dog’s ears and nails.
+Bathe the dog as needed.
+Also, keep the teeth cleaned — the same goes for your Mastiff’s ears and nails.

-HIGH: There are several health concerns to be aware of for this breed.
-They include:
+HIGH: There are several health concerns to be aware of for this breed:

 5. Where to Adopt One

-Start with our search page to find a big, beautiful mastiff near you.
+Start with our search page to find a big, beautiful Mastiff near you.
 If you contact breeders, make sure they don’t run a puppy mill (read about the red flags here).
-Ask for health clearances on the dog or her parents.
+Ask for health clearances on the dog or the parents.